-- (I) Within 45 business days of executing an appropriate agreement or contract, the utility shall perform a facilities study using the screens set forth below.
-Once the required system impact study(s) is completed, a system impact study report shall be prepared and transmitted to the IC within five business days along with a facilities study agreement, including an outline of the scope of the study and a non-binding good faith estimate of the cost to perform the facilities study.
-In the case where one or both impact studies are determined to be unnecessary, a notice of the fact shall be transmitted to the IC within the same timeframe. - (II) In order to remain under consideration for interconnection, or, as appropriate, in the utility's interconnection queue, the IC must return the executed facilities study agreement or a request for an extension of time within 30 business days. - (III) The facilities study shall include a detailed list of necessary system upgrades and an itemized cost estimate, breaking out equipment, labor, operation and maintenance and other costs, including overheads, for completing such upgrades, which may not be exceeded by 125 percent if actual upgrades are completed. - (IV) Design for any required interconnection facilities and/or upgrades shall be performed under the facilities study agreement.
-The utility may contract with consultants to perform activities required under the facilities study agreement.
-At the option of the IC, the IC may separately arrange for the design and upgrade of some of the interconnection facilities.
-In such cases, facilities design will be reviewed and/or modified prior to acceptance by the utility, under the provisions of the facilities study agreement.
-If the IC separately arranges for design and construction, and provided that security and confidentiality requirements can be met, the utility shall make sufficient information available to the IC in accordance with confidentiality and critical infrastructure requirements in order to permit the IC to obtain an independent design and cost estimate for any necessary facilities. - (V) A deposit of the good faith estimated costs for the facilities study may be required from the IC. - (VI) The scope of and cost responsibilities for the facilities study shall be described in a facilities study agreement.

-(VII) Upon completion of the facilities study, and with the agreement of the IC to pay for interconnection facilities and upgrades identified in the facilities study, the utility shall provide the IC an executable interconnection agreement within five business days.
+- (I) Within 45 business days of executing an appropriate agreement or contract, the utility shall perform a facilities study.
+Once the required system impact study(s) is completed, a system impact study report shall be prepared and transmitted to the IC along with a facilities study agreement within five business days, including an outline of the scope of the study and a non-binding good faith estimate of the cost to perform the facilities study.
+In the case where one or both impact studies are determined to be unnecessary, a notice of the fact shall be transmitted to the IC within the same timeframe. - (II) In order to remain under consideration for interconnection, or, as appropriate, in the utility's interconnection queue, the IC must return the executed facilities study agreement or a request for an extension of time within 30 business days. - (III) The facilities study shall include a detailed list of necessary system upgrades and an overall cost estimate, with the detailed list to indicate types of equipment, labor, operation and maintenance and other evaluated item costs, within the estimate for completing such upgrades, and identify which itemized cost estimates are uncertain and could be exceed by 125 percent if actual upgrades are completed. - (IV) Design for any required interconnection facilities and/or upgrades shall be performed under the facilities study agreement.
+The utility may contract with consultants to perform activities required under the facilities study agreement. - (V) A deposit of the good faith estimated costs for the facilities study may be required from the IC. - (VI) The scope of and cost responsibilities for the facilities study are described in a facilities study agreement. - (VII) Upon completion of the facilities study, and with the agreement of the IC to pay for interconnection facilities and upgrades identified in the facilities study, the utility shall provide the IC an executable interconnection agreement within five business days.